 The EBU recognizes, encourages and supports outstanding technical solutions developed by Member organizations with the Technology & Innovation Award.

 The Award, pictured above, is presented annually at the EBU Technical Assembly in June.
-The fourth Technology & Innovation Award will be presented on 13 June at the EBU Technical Assembly 2020 hosted by TRT in Istanbul, Turkey.
+The fifth Technology & Innovation Award was schedule to be presented on 16 June at the – now postponed – EBU Technical Assembly 2020 hosted by TRT in Istanbul, Turkey.
 A new date for the ceremony will be announced as soon as possible.

 Winning teams and organizations benefit from a significantly raised profile within the broadcasting community, with press and online coverage through the EBU, the option to have a presence on the EBU's stand at IBC in Amsterdam later in the year, and often speaking opportunities.
 Every member of the winning team also receives a certificate.

 UHD1, as the new OB truck is known, has allowed tpc and its clients – including SRG SSR – to put IP-based production to the test.
 Importantly, the truck is designed to use equipment that complies to open standards like SMPTE ST 2110.

 Renderers for Next Generation Audio encode programme material designed to deliver highly adaptable audio for immersive and personalised experiences and access services.
 The EAR implementation, which is based on open standards and designed to be a reference platform for further development, facilitates innovation by allowing the broadcast community to explore and make use of the potential of the technology.